marcstampfli/gitfables/docs/components/README.md

-# Components Documentation
+# Components

-This section documents the components used in RepoTales, their usage, and best practices.
+This section documents the components used in GitFables, their usage, and best practices.

 ## Component Categories